archlinux/infrastructure/README.md

 the `vault_super_pgpkeys` variable.

-All the keys should be on the local user gpg keyring and at **minimum** be locally signed with `--lsign-key`.
+All the keys should be on the local user gpg keyring and at **minimum** be locally signed with `--lsign-key` (or if you use TOFU, have `--tofu-policy good`).
 This is necessary for running any of the `reencrypt-vault-default-key`, `reencrypt-vault-super-key `or `fetch-borg-keys` tasks.

 #### Note about packer